hkrickybjjdev/digital-sales-monorepo/docs/architecture.md

 ### Backend Architecture (Cloudflare Workers)

+- **Web Framework**: Hono is used as the web framework for handling routing and middleware.
 - **Modular Monolith Approach**: A single worker with modular internal organization rather than separate microservices
 - **Domain-Driven Modules**: Organized into distinct functional modules:
   - `auth`: User authentication and authorization